Leah Walsh (she/her) believes in a future where sensitive, empathic, out-of-the-box humans are supported & celebrated.

 Honoring Indigenous Peoples

 In honoring the indigenous peoples and ancestral lineages that were the first stewards and rightful caretakers of all the lands that I have lived upon, I want to list those tribal communities here.
+There was unimaginable violence in the founding of this country.
 I honor these ancestors and pray for and with all living descendants of these resilient lineages.

 **Check out Native-Lands.com to learn more about the native communities that are the original stewards and inhabitants of the lands you now call home.